KnpLabs/KnpUserBundle/UPDADE.md

 the "public" API of the bundle.
 If you "hack" the core, you should probably follow the timeline closely anyway.

+* The form classes have been moved to subnamespaces to keep them organized.

 * The ACL implementation using JMSSecurityExtraBundle which was broken since Symfony beta2 has been removed.